CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 ## Resolve Scope Conflicts

-There might be occasions where the scope defined by the multiple rules for a given TCA event might overlap each other.
-In such cases, NetQ uses the TCA rule with the most specific scope that is still true to generate the event.
+There might be occasions where the scopes defined by multiple threshold-crossing rules overlap.
+In such cases, NetQ uses the rule with the most specific scope that is still true to generate the event.

 To clarify this, consider this example.
 Three events occurred: